 Rega Planar 2 RB220

-This turntable makes a great example of the time-proven technology enhanced by the most modern developments.
+This turntable is an excellent demonstration of how time-tested technology can be improved with the latest advancements.
 It features the same typical for Rega high quality of material and assembly, together with the characteristic energetic sound, while being simple in operation and setup.
 There is definitely more than one reason to call it the best turntable under $1000.
-Still, the manual switching of the speed requires some time and effort, while some of the competition models feature the in-house switching mechanism.
+However, switching the speed manually on this turntable can be time-consuming and require effort, while some of its competitor models have an automatic in-house switching mechanism.

 The construction is made to ensure high stability of tonearm and therefore, the fluent distortion-free sound.
 It features all of the recent developments including the automatic anti-skating mechanism, aluminum arm with built-in shell, regulated counterweight.
 Additionally, the vertical bearings made of lightweight but stiff plastic ensure the rigidity of tonearm position and prevent any skips or pops during playback.

 The motor is a synchronous type that emits next to no noise.
 It works confidently on both 33-1/3 RPM and 45 RPM speeds and has a passive cooling system.
 The plinth is solid and reduces motor vibration efficiently.
-It’s covered with gloss acrylic finish, which, together with Optiwhite platter creates a stylish and expensive look.
+The turntable boasts a gloss acrylic finish that, combined with the Optiwhite platter, exudes a sophisticated and luxurious appearance.

 Still, what makes this model hit the spot among the best turntables under $1000 is its rhythmic and accurate sound with typical for Rega Planar impressive bass.
 The soundstage is open and dense, with highly precise imaging and rich detail.
-The sound has rich tonality and is very melodic, with particularly detailed voice representation.
+The sound produced by the turntable exhibits a rich tonality and a melodious quality, with notably detailed vocal representation.

 Pros